-Karen Webber is an associate professor in the Institute of Higher Education at the University of Georgia.
+Karen Webber is a professor in the Institute of Higher Education at the University of Georgia.
 She holds her Ph.D. from The University of Maryland College Park.
 Prior to joining the IHE faculty on a full-time basis, she served as director of institutional research and interim associate provost for institutional effectiveness at the University of Georgia.
 Webber came to UGA in 2003, following a 15-year tenure in the Office of Institutional Research & Planning at the University of Delaware.

 She has published research on a number of issues related to institutional effectiveness in higher education including faculty roles and work productivity, graduate education, gender equity in higher education, undergraduate research, and capacity building in institutional research.
 Her primary research interests remain centered on the assessment of academic, cognitive, and psychosocial growth of college students, with additional interests in gender studies, and higher education data management.

 Webber is the recipient of the 2018 Sidney Suslow Scholar award, which is the highest honor the Association for Institutional Research (AIR) bestows on an individual.
 AIR recognizes a member who has made extraordinary contributions through scholarly work to the field of institutional research and advanced understanding of the profession in a meaningful way.
 Webber was nominated and selected for this honor by her AIR peers.

 She remains active in national and regional professional organizations including ASHE, AIR, and SCUP.
 Webber was president of the North East Association for Institutional Research (1998-99) and received the NEAIR Distinguished Service Award in November 2004.
 Through 2009, she served as chair of AIR’s Professional Development Services Committee, has previously served on the Membership and Nomination Committees, and is a faculty member in the annual AIR Foundations Institute.
 In 2016 Webber received the Distinguished Service Award from SCUP.